wutka/scheml/README.md

 you will get a warning about the match being incomplete because lists can essentially be any length, so no matter how long your match is, it will always fall one short.

-Finally, when deconstructing an abstract type, the match can be recursive.
+Finally, when deconstructing an abstract type, the match pattern can include nested patterns.
 Here's another way to match the list (1 2 3)
 ```
 (match (list 1 2 3)